 Software employed in Virtual Reality

-b) Application software: This encompasses the specific VR applications and games users experience.
-These are developed for various purposes, from entertainment and gaming to educational and training programs.
+b) Developed for various purposes, from entertainment and gaming to educational and training programs.

 Enhance your knowledge of Quantum Computing with our Quantum Computing Training!